 - An air compressor, which pumps a stream of air to create a fine mist.
-This is the nebuliser machine There are two models of nebuliser, both work in the same way. - A small plastic container, which holds the liquid to be turned into a mist.
+This is the nebuliser machine. - A small plastic container, which holds the liquid to be turned into a mist.
 This is the nebuliser chamber. - A length of air tubing, which directs the stream of air from the nebuliser machine to the nebuliser chamber. - A facemask, from which the mist can be inhaled.
 Sometimes a mouthpiece is used instead of a facemask.